-Mental health
+Mental health.

-Less than one percent of students declared a mental health need at enrolment in 2022-23 (1.3% in 2021-22) however; this does not reflect the in-year demand on our Wellbeing Services and the use of the Fitness to Study policy.
+Less than one percent of students declared a mental health need at enrolment in 2022-23, compared to 1.3% in 2021-22, however; this does not reflect the in-year demand on our Wellbeing Services and the use of the Fitness to Study policy.

-Ethnicity
+Ethnicity.

-Across all areas of study, none BAME students formed the largest group who completed a programme in 2022-23, at 97%.
-Students who declared Black, Asian, or other ethnic heritage dropped by one percent from 2021-22, changing a trend of approximately 3% BAME students over the last four years.
+Across all areas of study, non-Black, Asian, or Minority Ethnic students formed the largest group who completed a programme in 2022-23, at 97%.
+Students who declared Black, Asian, or other ethnic heritage, dropped by one percent from 2021-22, changing a trend of approximately 3% Black, Asian, or Minority Ethnic students over the last four years.

-Religion
+Religion.

-Student disclosure of religion and belief is not currently captured for the ILR, although plans to open this field for 2023-24 enrolments have been discussed with Business Intelligence and been approved by the developer.
+Student disclosure of religion and belief is not currently captured for the individual learner record, although plans to open this field for 2023-24 enrolments have been discussed with Business Intelligence and been approved by the developer.

-Anecdotal evidence from Engineering suggests there has been an increase this year.
-Through the First Bus and Coach Apprenticeship Partnership there was a request for prayer facilities for Muslim students and consideration of Islamic jurisprudence has taken place at REAA, to provide a quiet and reflective area for prayer to take place (reflecting the same space on the main campus).
+Anecdotal evidence from the Engineering department suggests there has been an increase this year.
+Through the First Bus and Coach Apprenticeship Partnership, there was a request for prayer facilities for Muslim students and consideration of Islamic jurisprudence has taken place at Reaseheath Engineering Apprenticeship Academy, to provide a quiet and reflective area for prayer to take place (reflecting the same space on the main campus).

-Student Voice
+Our Student Voice.

-PULSE Survey feedback around EDI measures has declined across all areas in 2022-23:
+PULSE Survey feedback around EDI measures has declined across all areas in 2022-23, continuing a trend for the third year running: